BoronSpoon/RRN_rune_research_note/README.rst

 how to use
 ##########
-* create the following two files on your location of choice (desktop may be a good place)
+* create the following files at (your user's) Desktop
+* execute vern_registry.bat
+* USAGE: pick either of these two
+    * (recommended): right clock on to-be processed file and select "process in VERN"
-* drag and drop to-be processed files on the run_vern.py
+    * drag and drop to-be processed files on the run_vern.bat

 run_vern.bat
 ============